Single-Node Deployment#

-This guide provides step-by-step instructions for manually deploying AUP Learning Cloud on a single node.
+This guide describes single-node deployment of AUP Learning Cloud using the auplc-installer script on the develop branch.
 This deployment is suitable for development, testing, and demo environments.

 See also

-For quick automated installation, see the Quick Start guide.
+For the shortest path, see the Quick Start guide.

 Memory: 32GB+ RAM (64GB recommended for production-like testing)